BC-CSCI-1102-F18-MW/ps0.5/README.md

 ### Part 5: Getting a local copy of the repository from GitHub

-1. In Atom,
+1. In Atom, go to ``Packages -> Command Palette -> Toggle``.

+2. In the pop-up window that opens, start typing ``GitHub``, and the GitHub: commands will appear.
+Select ``GitHub: Clone``.

+3. Paste the URL from Part 1 in the first box, and the path to the course folder you created to Part 1 in the second box.

+4. Click the ``Clone`` button.
+This will copy you personal ps0.5 repository to your computer.

 ### Part 6: Editing a file and pushing edits to GitHub

-1. In Atom, go to `File -> Open`, and navigate to your class folder, where you unzipped the folder you downloaded from GitHub for this problem set in Part 1, above.
-Select the problem set folder, and then click Open.
+1. If you just did Part 5, you should see the contents of the repository in Atom.
+If you can't see the ps0.5 repository, then go to `File -> Open`, and navigate to your class folder, where you should find your local respoitory.
+Select it and click Open.

 2. You should now see something like this, below, with a tree structure showing the files in your current directory in the left pane and an empty pane on the right.
 (Feel free to close any of the pesky Welcome tabs and panes that Atom likes to open up.)